antoinebasseto/blog/content/posts/credit-based-payment-system-streamlit-generative-ai/setting-up-user-login/index.md

 Before we jump in, make sure you have the following ready:

 - **Streamlit version >= 1.42.0:** The native authentication features are available from this version onward.
 Check your version with `streamlit --version`.
-- **Authlib >= 1.3.2:** This library is required to use Streamlit's native authentication feautures.
+- **Authlib >= 1.3.2:** This library is required to use Streamlit's native authentication features.
 Install it with `pip install Authlib`.

 Once you’ve got these sorted, you’re ready to set up authentication!